 Fabrique – I’ve walked past this cafe quite a few times when wandering and exploring in Holborn so I eventually decided that I needed to add it to the list and pop in for a coffee and a pastry one day.

-Sketch – a table is booked at this gorgeous restaurant so I’ll be visiting very soon for afternoon tea.
+Sketch ✔️ [visited] – I visited this insta famous restaurant for afternoon tea.
 The restaurant is predominately pale pink but its the egg shaped toilets that everyone wants to try when they visit.

 Haz – after my trip to Istanbul I’m now completely obsessed with Turkish food and I’ve spotted quite a few of the Has restaurants dotted about in London, patiuclalry in the City.
 The food smells incredible, smoky and delicious whenever I’m walking past so it’s on my list to try.